ardiexplaine/CRUD-Laravel-5/readme.md

 	],

 2. Setting your database connection on .env
+3. Import SQL File in your database
-3. And do initials dependency manager ~# composer install
+4. And do initials dependency manager ~# composer install
-4. Happy Coding :)
+5. Happy Coding :)